project-koku/koku-metrics-operator/docs/air-gapped-instructions.md

     ```
 5. Select `Create`.

-## Downloading reports from the Operator & cleaning up the PVC
+## Download reports from the Operator & clean up the PVC
 If the `koku-metrics-operator` is configured to run in a restricted network, the metric reports will not automatically upload to cost managment.
 Instead, they need to be manually copied from the PVC for upload to [cloud.redhat.com](https://cloud.redhat.com).
 The default configuration saves one week of reports which means the process of downloading and uploading reports should be repeated weekly to prevent loss of metrics data.
 To download the reports, complete the following steps:
-1. Create the following Pod, ensuring the claimName matches the PVC containing the report data:
+1. Create the following Pod, ensuring the `claimName` matches the PVC containing the report data:
     ```
     kind: Pod
     apiVersion: v1